Congratulations on your engagement!

 Candelabras are permitted if you wish for your florist to provide them.
 If you want to have a Unity Candle you will need to purchase one and please bring it to the rehearsal.

 The consumption of alcohol and illegal substances is absolutely forbidden in the church or on any church property before, during or after the wedding rehearsal or wedding ceremony.
 The wedding party and wedding guests are asked not to come to the rehearsal or wedding in any form of intoxication.
 The pastor or presiding priest has the right to refuse entry to the church to any person he deems intoxicated—even if that person is a member the wedding party.

 The church wedding is a sacred rite invoking the blessing of God on the union of bride and groom.
 Music used in connection with the ceremony must mirror the dignity of the sanctuary and the sanctity of the sacrament being celebrated.
+Recorded music is not permitted.
+Secular music is permitted on a limited basis and with permission of the Director of Music and the Pastor.
 Our church Music Director, Nikole Giraldi, will meet with you and help you choose the right music for your wedding to make it special.
 You will need to contact Nikole at 540-371-2876.
-Besides helping you plan the music for the liturgy Nikole will arrange for a leader of song and an organist/pianist to provide the music for your wedding.
+In addition to helping you plan the music for the liturgy Nikole will arrange for a leader of song and an organist/pianist to provide the music for your wedding.
 Additional instrumentalists are available upon request.
 St. Francis musicians are well trained professionals who work well together and are familiar with the music and procedures of Catholic Liturgy.
 It is only with permission from the Pastor that anyone outside of the parish’s music ministry can be asked to perform.
-There is a $100 fee for the service that Nikki will provide for you and she will discuss the fees and payment for the musicians who will perform at your wedding.
+There is a $100 fee for the service that Nikole will provide for you and she will discuss the fees and payment for the musicians who will perform at your wedding.

 10. To have a Mass or Ceremony?